Extremal behavior of stationary marked point processes: Examples: tail configurations, extremal indices and typical clusters

 \subsubsection{Point process convergence}

 In the following assume that the assumptions of \Cref{thm:tail_conf_moving_maxima} hold so that $X$ admits a tail configuration $Y$ whose spectral configuration $\Theta$ is given by (\ref{eq:Theta_moving_maxima}); recall the convention explained in \Cref{rem:moving_maxima_notation}.
-Observe first that $\Theta$ (and $Y$) almost surely has finitely many points in $\E=\R^d\times (0,\infty)$, so that $\pr(Y\in \sN_{01})=\pr(\Theta\in \sN_{01})=1$.
 In order to determine the ingredients of the limiting point process in \Cref{thm:main_result}, the following result is crucial; our approach used here is similar to the one taken by \cite[Section~4]{planinic:2021} for random fields over $\Z^d$.

-\begin{lemma} Denote by $W$ the random element in $\sN_{01}$ equal to
+\begin{lemma} Denote by $W$ the random element in $\sN$ equal to

 restricted to $\E$.
 Then the spectral tail configuration $\Theta$ from (\ref{eq:Theta_moving_maxima}) satisfies